How to Grow Calibrachoa Flowers, or "Mission Bells"

 About Growing Calibrachoa Plants in Your Home Flower Garden

 Calibrachoa flowers are both a pretty and an interesting plant.
 Loaded with a profusion of small flowers that continually blossom in large numbers, Calibrachoa plants are a short-lived perennial.
 In northern areas, it is often grown as an annual.
 This plant is also called “Million Bells”, for its continual, heavy profusion of a bell or trumpet-shaped blossoms.
-If you are already growing Calibrocha plants, then you know why this plant is called “Million Bells”.
+If you are already growing Calibrachoa plants, then you know why this plant is called “Million Bells”.
+This guide shows you how easy it is to grow calibrachoa.

 Calibrachoa is native to South America.
 Its botanical family relationship can be understood only by a botanist.
 First, it is a member of the nightshade family, and therefore related to tomatoes!?
 It is also closely related to petunias.
 This perennial is an evergreen shrub, actually a “sub-shrub”, as it is rather small growing.

 Calibrachoa is grown as an ornamental.
 The small plant has a sprawling habit.
-They are popular in hanging baskets or in containers on your patio or deck.
+They are one of the most popular plants for use in hanging baskets or windowsill containers.
+Show them off with their continuous blooms on your patio or deck. on your patio or deck.
+Each plant spread 12 to 24 inches.
+This makes them a good ground cover in small areas or hillsides, too.

-Million Bells’ trumpet-shaped flowers attract hummingbirds.
+Million Bells’ trumpet-shaped flowers attract hummingbirds and butterflies.
 On the other hand, deer will usually leave them alone, except when other food is scarce.

 Plant Height: 6-12 inches for mounding varieties, and 18-20 inches for trailing varieties.